ualsg/ualsg.netlify.app/content/project/ogbd/index.md

 | Wyndham || [Link](https://data.gov.au/dataset/ds-dga-1ac84b6c-aef0-445f-a8da-0f19d0796181/details?q=BUILDING%20FOOTPRINT) |

+### Analysis

+Putting up the inventory of publicly available building datasets by governments is just the first part of this project.
+For each dataset, we have analysed the metadata and checked it to understand their content, geometric validity, etc.
+The full results will be published in a paper.
+In the meantime, we include two figures as a sneak peek into the ongoing work.

+{{< figure src="attribute_content.png" caption="Frequency of most common attributes pertaining to buildings, which we identified in 100+ datasets we analysed.
+The information that is most commonly available is on the type of the building.
+The level of semantic richness has a wide range.
+On the one hand, a fifth of the datasets has 4 or more attributes stored for each building.
+On the other hand, nearly half of the datasets do not contain a single attribute, describing only the geometry of the building footprint." numbered="true" >}}

+{{< figure src="year_acq.png" caption="In many geographies, the built environment is dynamic.
+Therefore, it is beneficial to keep datasets on buildings fresh.
+Our analysis reveals that the most recently available version of most datasets is not more than a year old, which -- depending on the use case -- may be considered to be sufficiently up-to-date.
+A few datasets are updated on a weekly basis.
+On the other side of the spectrum, there are datasets that have not been updated in a decade." numbered="true" >}}

+### Webmap

+The map at the top of this page is intended to show the locations of the datasets and the global distribution of the availability of authoritative open data on buildings.
+The locations of the datasets are represented in two ways: by approximate centroids of the entire dataset and by their approximate coverage (this is visible when zooming in).
+The latter has been generated in two different ways: for some datasets, we have (i) computed the [convex hulls](https://en.wikipedia.org/wiki/Convex_hull); while for others, we have (ii) used the polygon of the administrative unit the dataset states to represent.
+The administrative polygons have been sourced from [GADM](https://gadm.org/), the Database of Global Administrative Areas.

 ### Adding a New Dataset

 More open government building data are getting added to this data repository as we expand our search.
-If you'd like to contribute with new entries to expand our inventory, you are more than welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).
+If you'd like to contribute with new entries to expand our inventory, you are welcome to do so by filling the following [form](https://forms.gle/GVMUBgf3ntSViHK1A).
+Before doing so, please read the [inclusion criteria](#inclusion-criteria) above.

 ### Errors

-The inventory is not free of errors, especially in jurisdictions where English is not an official language.
+The inventory is not free of errors, especially in jurisdictions we are less familiar with.
+The links have been checked during the Q2 2021.
+However, it is possible that some of them are broken.
 If you spot an error, please report it through this [form](https://forms.gle/JnhuGobgaJQiwMop8).

 ## Paper

 A paper is coming out soon.
 Stay tuned!

-## Contact
+## People

 ### Research Assistant
 {{% mention "lawrence" %}}